bazelbuild/rules_docker/README.md

 )
 ```

-Note: Bazel does not deal with diamond dependencies.
+Note: Bazel does not deal well with diamond dependencies.
 If the repositories that
 are imported by `container_repositories()` have already been imported (at a
-different version) by other rules you called in your `WORKSPACE` which are
+different version) by other rules you called in your `WORKSPACE`, which are
-placed above the call to `container_repositories()` arbitrary errors might
+placed above the call to `container_repositories()`, arbitrary errors might
 ocurr.
 If you get errors related to external repositories, you will likely
 not be able to use `container_repositories()` and will have to import
 directly in your `WORKSPACE` all the required dependencies (see the most up